thriveweb/see-civil/content/see-civil/home.md

 buttonText: 'Contact Us '
 buttonUrl: /contact/
 description: >-
-  SEE Civil delivers construction and engineering services for major infrastructure and urban development projects.
-SEE Civil has a strong 30 year history in the civil construction and engineering sector working with a range of clients and industries.
+  SEE Civil deliver construction and engineering services for major infrastructure and urban development projects.
+SEE Civil has a strong 32 year history in the civil construction and engineering sector working with a range of clients and industries.
+We differentiate ourselves with our robust vertically integrated self-perform model to deliver optiumum results for Clients.
 intro:
   buttonText: Read More
   buttonUrl: /see-civil/about/